On this page

 Government departments

-AFMA works closely with other government departments, such as the Department of Agriculture, Fisheries and Forestry, which provide advice and guidance on both domestic and international fisheries policy.
+AFMA works closely with other government departments, such as Department of Agriculture, Fisheries and Forestry and the Department of Climate Change, Energy, the Environment and Water, which provide advice and guidance on both domestic and international fisheries policy.

 State governments